Estimate a shift-share IV regression with several confidence intervals

 Value

-A `data.frame` of class `ssb_estimate` with one row per method (`estimate`, `std.error`, `conf.low`, `conf.high`), carrying the first-stage F as an attribute.
+A `data.frame` of class `ssb_estimate` with one row per method (`estimate`, `std.error`, `conf.low`, `conf.high`), carrying the first-stage F and the identification route as attributes.
 Plot with [ssb_plot_ci()].

 Details